This coaxes even a tough old gobbler into something tender, moist and flavorful. This works best with legs and thighs, but also very well with breast.

 Trim meat and coat with olive oil.
 Apply rub liberally.

-Wrap in cellophane and refrigerate overnight in something that will hold leaks.
+Vacuum seal or wrap in cellophane and refrigerate overnight in something that will hold leaks.

 Unwrap and place directly on the bottom of a greased roasting pan (no rack or grate).
 Use a pan that is not too big for the amount of meat or you'll need way too much braising liquid.